Leyah Amore Harris- T. I and Tiny stillborn child

 “I was very upset and depressed for a while…I kept a lot of company around me to help me keep my mind off of it, so I wouldn’t be so sad.”

-Likewise, Tameka said that despite Leyah’s untimely demise, the devastating loss helped bring her and her husband closer in their relationship.
+Likewise, Tameka said that despite Leyah’s untimely demise, the devastating loss helped bring her and her husband closer to their relationship.